kymb0/kymb0.github.io/_posts/2023-02-04-Azuredly-attacking-Azure.md

 ## Discovering the Application

 Once we successfully deploy our environment via terraform, we will have access to the application URL, and navigating here shows a blog website.
 This is much the same as what we did in [Part 1](https://kymb0.github.io/IAM-attacking-AWS-rn/) where we attacked AWS.
-**Note: If you are planning on running through this yourself, the easiest way is to use the Azure CLI within the Azure Web console.
+**Note: If you are planning on running through this yourself, the easiest way is to use the Azure CLI within the Azure Web console to deploy with Terraform.**

 ![blog_landing_page](/assets/images/azure/blog.jpg)